 Not sure if a Managed Service Programme is for you?
 Or need more information about the different models and options?
-Download our MSP Buyers guide and get all you need to know.Read more about the benefits of MSP
+Access our MSP services overview guide and get all you need to know.Read more about the benefits of MSP

 MSP resources title

-Ranked as a leader for our MSP services by Everest Group
+Hays ranked as a leader for its MSP services by Everest Group

-We announce our leading position in the annual PEAK Matrix for CWM (Contingent Workforce Management)/ MSP (Managed Service Provider) services for 2021 by the Everest Group.
+Today we announce our leading position in the annual PEAK Matrix for CWM (Contingent Workforce Management)/ MSP (Managed Service Provider) services for 2022 by the Everest Group.